-Turmeric milk is often consumed in Indian households for its medicinal properties and its potential benefits as a natural remedy for a variety of ailments.
+Turmeric milk is often consumed in Indian households for its medicinal properties as a natural remedy for a variety of ailments.
 It is also enjoyed as a warm and comforting drink, particularly during the colder months.

 I hated hardar nu doodh (Gujarati way to say turmeric milk) as a kid.
 I would only take the hot drink if my then-chosen favorite uncle gave it to me 😊.
 As I’ve gotten older it is a drink I turn to for comfort, especially during the winter.

 Some benefits of this powerful Indian drink due to turmeric is:

 Turmeric (not pronounced too-meric!) milk has taken on all sorts of forms as it gained popularity in the Western world, often known by its more “glamorous” name, golden milk.